Midnightfury/3Dmodels/README.md

 the USDZ files are in the usdzFiles folder and can only be used for iOS devices.

-The HTML/JS files are stored in the htlmFiles folder and contain certain implementations of WebAR.
+The HTML/JS files are stored in the htlmFiles folder and contain different implementations of WebAR.